getodk/docs/xform-anatomy.rst

   </data>
   </instance>

-Here we have a single instance called "data".
-This instance is identified via the 'id' attribute as the 'myform' form.
-This id attribute, and an optional version attribute, provide the internal unique name of this form to the software.
+Here, the first element labaled ``instance`` is the primary instance, and it has ``data`` element as its child node, and is the secondary instance in this example.
+This secondary instance is identified via the ``id`` attribute as the 'myform' form.
+This ``id`` attribute, and an optional version attribute, provide the internal unique name of this form to the software.
 The software only allows one form definition for each (id, version) pair.

-The form itself has two variables; the first, called "instanceID" is nested within a "meta" block.
-The second variable is called "mystring."
-Nesting within blocks can help organize your data; we could have nested "mystring" within one or more blocks.
-The "meta" block and "instanceID" variable are defined as part of a form design standard, and must appear as shown by OpenRosa 1.0 Metadata Schema.
+Each blank XForm must have a completed instance within it, as it contains all the data.
+This instance contains two fields -- the first, called "instanceID" is nested within a ``meta`` element.
+The second field is called "mystring."
+Nesting within elements can help organize your data.

-We are going to compute and store a unique identifier for each filled-in form in the ``<instanceID/>`` element.
-This will enable ODK Aggregate (or any back-end process) to de-duplicate submissions if, for example, the same filled-in form were somehow submitted twice.

-The other variable, ``<mystring/>``, is where we're going to store the answer to our prompt, but it's only a placeholder.
+The other field, ``<mystring/>``, is where we're going to store the answers for our form instance, but it's only a placeholder.
 We **DO NOT** specify a data type here.

 The first instance in the form represents a saved or completed version of the form.
 When you save a filled-in form, the XML output file will look something like this: